 If you are a U.S. citizen who is also a bona fide resident of Puerto Rico during the fiscal year but receive income as a U.S. government employee in Puerto Rico, you must file a federal tax return.

 However, if you are a bona fide resident of Puerto Rico and a member of the U.S. armed forces, your military service pay will be sourced to Puerto Rico even if you work for the military in the U.S. or another U.S. possession.
 As a member of the U.S. armed forces, you will determine your residency by looking at your home of record.
 If that home of record is in Puerto Rico, then you are still a bona fide resident of Puerto Rico, even if you are stationed in the U.S. In such a case, you will file a Puerto Rico return to report your worldwide income and a U.S. return to report your wages from the U.S. armed forces.
 A foreign tax credit is available on the U.S. tax return for taxes paid to Puerto Rico.

-If your home of record is one of the fifty states, then even if you are stationed in Puerto Rico, the income is sourced to the U.S. and you must file a Puerto Rico tax return reporting income from Puerto Rico sources, and a U.S. tax return reporting income from worldwide sources.
+If your home of record is one of the fifty states, then even if you are stationed in Puerto Rico, the income is sourced to Puerto Rico.
+You must file a Puerto Rico tax return reporting income from Puerto Rico sources, and a U.S. tax return reporting income from worldwide sources.
 A foreign tax credit is available for taxes paid to Puerto Rico on income that is not exempt on the U.S. tax return.

-These tax benefits for military spouses are part of the law known as the Military Spouse Residency Relief Act (MSRRA).
-It can mean saving hundreds of dollars in taxes if the spouse maintains residency in the United States for tax purposes.
+These tax benefits for military spouses under the MSRRA can mean saving hundreds of dollars in taxes and simplifying the tax return filing process.

 It is important for residents or U.S. citizens to pay federal taxes for their work on the Island of Enchantment, so make sure to talk to a tax professional about your specific situation to get the help you need.

 Was this topic helpful?